-Men are, of course, painfully aware of how easily they can come across as creepy, and the fear of looking and sounding like a creep is the source of much of the awkwardness that men display when they approach women.
-Most women who are at a party or a singles bar are probably interested in meeting men who are fun and interesting, but for their own well-being their creep detectors need to be functioning at full capacity in these settings.
-This results in the maddening irony of a man’s nervousness about being perceived as a creep creating awkwardness in his interactions with women that may lead them to think he is creepy.
-Consequently, a man seeking a new romance always faces the delicate balancing act of expressing interest in a woman while not crossing the creep line.
+Many women who are at a party or a singles bar may be interested in meeting men who are fun and interesting—but for their own well-being, their creep detectors need to be functioning at full capacity in these settings.
+This can result in the maddening irony of a man’s nervousness about being perceived as a creep—creating awkwardness in his interactions with women that may lead them to think he is creepy.
+Consequently, a man seeking a new romance with a woman always faces the delicate balancing act of expressing interest in her while not crossing the creep line.

 One popular men’s “dating advice” blog has suggested that all men go through a “creep period” in which they are learning the ropes of romantic life.
-During this period, men are young and inexperienced, nervous and awkward, and they simply do not know how to read feedback from the women they are approaching.
-In other words, it takes a period of trial-and-error learning for a man to figure out how to let a woman know that you are interested in her in a smooth, uncreepy fashion.
+During this period, men are young, inexperienced, nervous, and awkward, and they simply do not know how to read feedback from the women they are approaching.
+In other words, it may take a period of trial-and-error learning for a man to figure out how to let a woman know that he is interested in her in a smooth, uncreepy fashion.

 Apparently, some of us never figure it out.